jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/gitclient/index.md

 #Setting up local clients to work with Git source control

-Last modified: 29 April 2015
+Last modified: 4 May 2015

 If you use a Git repository for your IBM&reg; Bluemix&trade; DevOps Services project, you can manage your repository and work locally or by using the integrated Web IDE in Bluemix DevOps Services.
 If you install Git, you can use the [command line to manage your repository](#command_line_git).
 If you work in Eclipse, you can install the EGit plug-in for version control.
 For more information, [see how to use EGit in Eclipse](#eclipse_using_egit).